 Dissolution can be a long process from filing to settlement or trial, and divvying up retirement accounts is an important process.
 These accounts are typically built up during the marriage and are considered marital property subject to equitable division under Kansas law.
 Because these plans are governed by an array of state and federal laws, a specialized court order is required.
-At The Henry Firm, with offices in Overland Park, Kansas, we provide focused and comprehensive counsel on the effective division of these important assets.
+At The Henry Firm, P.A., with offices in Overland Park, Kansas, we provide focused and comprehensive counsel on the effective division of these important assets.

 How much of your spouse’s retirement account is yours after a divorce?
 A general starting point is half of whatever amount was contributed to the account during the marriage.
 So, if a party contributed $200,000 to an account, the other party may reasonably argue for $100,000.